 17050 Kane Road

-Visit us at the Chelsea Farm Market on Saturdays from 8-noon!
+Visit us at the Chelsea Farmer’s Market on Saturdays from 8-noon!
 Park Street, downtown, just east of Main Street.
+You can also contact us and buy directly from our farm, and take a nice tour while you’re at it.

 … more information about our products …